 This is what the website says about it:

-• Search individual clips by filtering for preferred level, content, dialect or Modern Standard Arabic (MSA).
+• Search individual clips by filtering for preferred level, content, dialect, or Modern Standard Arabic (MSA).

 • Play them once to train your ear, and then activate interactive captioning to learn what you missed.
-All content is equipped with optional transcription and translation, though some also includes conversion to MSA and transliteration.
+All content is equipped with optional transcription and translation, though some also includes conversion to MSA and .

 • Simply move your cursor over the transcribed text to discover meanings, along with grammatical and contextual information.